Netherlands EPR

 Currently, companies are not required to appoint representatives.
 However, this requirement may be introduced in the future.

-Reporting Deadline
+Reporting deadline

 Manufacturers submit an annual report on the implemented production by March 31st each year.
 Then, based on the provided information, a payment is prepared and sent to the user for payment, with a 30-day allocation for payment.

-Extended producer responsibility for Textile in Netherlands
+Extended producer responsibility (EPR) for textile in Netherlands

 The recent Manufacturer Adherence Decree of April 14, 2023 for textile goods asserts that apparel and fabric producers are accountable for the additional handling and readiness for reuse of items distributed in the Netherlands starting from July 1, 2023.
 The regulations took effect on July 1, 2023, and manufacturers are advised to register within a suggested period of 6 weeks.
 Companies should commence the recording of their sales volumes, as obligatory reporting will be enforced in 2024.

-Who is obliged to register in Netherlands
+Who must register for textile EPR in the Netherlands

 The new EPR regulations in the Netherlands are applicable to all establishments vending textiles.
 Irrespective of whether they cater to commercial or private clientele, a diverse array of market participants must adhere to the recent guidelines: